argoproj-labs/argocd-operator/docs/install/openshift.md

 Provision the ServiceAccounts, Roles and RoleBindings to set up RBAC for the operator.

+NOTE: The ClusterRoleBindings defined in `deploy/role_binding.yaml` use the `argocd` namespace.
+You will need to update these if using a different namespace.

 ```bash
 oc create -f deploy/service_account.yaml
 oc create -f deploy/role.yaml